liquiditygoblin/1inch-cli/README.md

 ```

 The script will guide you through the process of selecting the tokens to swap and the amount to exchange.

+## Usage

+Upon running the script, the user will be prompted with many select modals, just type the number of the choice you'd like and hit enter.

+To select a token, either type the symbol of the token you'd like to select or the paste the address of the token.

 ## Features